 Another aspect of maintaining your whole house humidifier is in long-term storage or idle situations.
 If you’re to be away from your home for a few weeks or more, make sure that you drain the humidifier completely before your trip.
 Stagnant water in the reservoir can be a breeding ground for bacteria and fungi that could lead to detrimental health issues.
 When you empty your humidifier, dry it and store it preferably in a dark and dry place.

+With the above tips and instructions, cleaning your whole home humidifier should be easy.
 If you maintain it properly, it could give you 12-15 years of service!